German conjugation: German tenses and moods

 The subject does not have to be one of these pronouns, but can instead be anything that has the same person and number.
 For example, in the sentences Der Ball ist rund. ("The ball is round.") and Es ist rund. ("It is round."), the verb is in the same form: third-person singular.

 In German, the first-person and third-person plural and second-person plural-polite forms are identical for all verbs in every tense.
-Sie in the second person is used to address one or more people of high status.
+Sie in the second person is used to address one or more people of higher status.

 As a summary of German tenses, moods and aspects: